libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 caption="An equipment property bound to a data source topic in the UI."
 >}}

-### Test the binding and the rule
+## Test the binding and the rule

-To test the value of the property `orderNumber` of the equipment `Line 1` has been bound to the topic Oven/OrderNumber, you need to:
+Send a message to test that the value of the property `orderNumber` of the equipment `Line 1` is bound to the topic `Oven/OrderNumber`.
+For example, using MQTT Explorer:

-1. Open `MQTT Explorer` and connect to the broker.
+1. Open MQTT Explorer and connect to the broker.

 The microservice Libre Agent (`libre-agent`) should immediately publish a message to indicate the data source topic `Oven/OrderNumber` has been set up successfully.